'We've got to run' — Idaho mall shooting leaves 2 dead

 Boise Mayor Lauren McLean asked people and the news media to give the victims and their families privacy as they deal with the trauma of the shooting.

-“Countless people found themselves in a situation they never would have or should have expected,” McLean said, praising shopkeepers and others for reacting “so quickly to take care of folks that were there.
-You showed in a tough and chaotic moment how much you care and what you’re willing to do to support and care for strangers.”
+“Countless people found themselves in a situation they never would have or should have expected,” McLean said, praising shopkeepers and others for reacting “so quickly to take care of folks that were there.”

+“You showed in a tough and chaotic moment how much you care and what you’re willing to do to support and care for strangers,” McLean said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.